 The Ohio State University transfer policy states that in order for a student to be admitted at a regional campus, they must have earned a minimum cumulative 2.0 GPA in all attempted coursework post high school graduation.

 To apply you will need to complete the following steps

 - Apply to Ohio State Marion by the application deadline for the semester you wish to enroll (apply.osu.edu)

 - Request that your official transcripts be sent directly from the institution to The Ohio State University (not Marion campus specifically).
 Transcripts can be sent electronically, via email to email@example.com, or to the address below:

 - Pay a $60 application fee (This fee can be waived with qualifying circumstances.
 Please contact your school counselor or the Enrollment Services office for more information.)

 - ACT/SAT scores (Not required but highly encouraged that students have their scores sent to Ohio State for placement considerations, required for applicants with a degree from non-charted

 Freshman applicants: send your high school transcripts, and college transcripts from anywhere you complete College Credit Plus courses (upon completion).
-Home-schooled applicants must submit an approved “excuse from attendance” verification (or equivalent) provided by a local school district or state official.
+Home-schooled applicants must submit an approved “excused from attendance” verification (or equivalent) provided by a local school district or state official.
 Students with a degree from a non-chartered high school must submit an ACT, SAT or GED score.